Scheduling periodic messages on a shared link: Introduction

+Our aim is to operate a C-RAN on a low-cost shared switched network: several (tens of) antennas share a high-speed link to send their periodic messages to one (or several) data center.
+This shared link is the only contention point for a message going to the data center and it is also the contention point for the answer sent back by the data center to the antenna.
+This model with two contention points (one for the message and one for its answer) also captures other periodic systems such as processors communicating over a bus or sensors doing periodic radio transmissions on the same frequency.

-Our aim is to operate a C-RAN on a low-cost shared switched network.
-The question we address is thus the following: \emph{is it possible to schedule periodic messages on a shared link without using buffers}?
+We address the following question: \emph{is it possible to schedule periodic messages on a shared link without using buffers}?
 Eliminating this source of latency leaves us with more time budget for latency due to the physical length of the routes in the network, and thus allows for wider deployment areas.
 Our proposed solution is to compute beforehand a \emph{periodic and deterministic} sending scheme, which completely avoids contention.
-This kind of deterministic approach has gained some traction recently: Deterministic Networking is under standardization in IEEE 802.1 TSN group~\cite{finn-detnet-architecture-08}, as well at IETF DetNet working group~\cite{ieee802}.
-Several patents on concepts and mechanisms for DetNet have been already published, see for example~\cite{howe2005time,leclerc2016transmission}.
+While a sending scheme without buffering is simpler and less expensive to implement in C-RAN networks than one with buffering, it may not exist and we have previously investigated the case with a buffer~\cite{barth2018deterministic}.

-The algorithmic problem studied, called \emph{Periodic Message Assignment} or \pma, is as follows: Given a period, a message size and a delay between the two contention points for each message, set a departure time in the period for each message, so that they go through both contention points without collision.
-It is similar to the two flow shop scheduling problem~\cite{yu2004minimizing} with periodicity.
-The periodicity adds more constraints, since messages from consecutive periods can interact.
-In flow shop problems, the aim is usually to minimize the makespan, or schedule length, but in our periodic variant it is infinite.
-Hence, we choose to look for any periodic schedule without buffering, to minimize the trip time of each message.
+The algorithmic problem studied, called \emph{Periodic Message Assignment} or \pma, is as follows: Given a period, a message size, and, for each message a delay between the two contention points, set a departure time in the period for each message so that they go through both contention points without collision.
+All values are integers, a unit of time corresponds to the time to transmit a minimal quantity of data over a link.